TheonlyIcebear/RBLXWild-Auto-Rain-Joiner/README.md

-# Bloxflip Auto Rain Joiner 🤖
+# RBLXWild Auto Rain Joiner 🤖
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)<br>
-A simple program that will bypass [bloxflip's](https://bloxflip.com) chat captcha system allowing the program to automatically collect the robux from rains
+A simple program that will bypass [RBLXWild's](https://bloxflip.com) chat captcha system allowing the program to automatically collect the robux from rains

 # Setup 🌐
 The program uses a library called [tesseract](https://pypi.org/project/pytesseract/) to detect text in images, the package requires you to actually install the program itself